 Voluntary turnover can happen for a variety of reasons, though some common triggers include a lack of recognition (or feedback) from workforce management, a toxic workplace environment, or the inability for career advancement and feelings of stagnation.

-Involuntary turnover (i.e. layoffs and terminations) are often due to poor employee performance, violation of company policies, or failure to pass a probation period.
+Involuntary turnover (i.e., layoffs and terminations) is often due to poor employee performance, violation of company policies, or failure to pass a probation period.
 In any of these scenarios, a high turnover rate could create space to bring in more qualified team members.

 Although reasons for attrition can vary, it’s often associated with retirement, resignation, returning to school, or even personal health reasons.

 Note that if your company doesn’t balance its attrition rates, it could lead to staff downsizing or workforce aging.
 One of the best ways to prevent high attrition is by investing in retention programs that’ll keep talent at your company (and keep them reaching their full potential).

 Ramp rate measures how long it takes new employees to transition from onboarding to full productivity levels.

 Ramp rate will be unique to every role.
 But one of the most critical use cases for this metric is in sales hiring and capacity planning.

 When you know how long it takes to get a sales rep up to speed, then you’ll also know when you need to hire to meet your revenue goals.
 The reality is, coaching and onboarding new hires takes time and energy away from other employees — so the faster your sales reps can get going on their own, the faster your whole team will be on the road to success.

 Total headcount provides a quick overview of your total workforce at any point in time, whether those employees are categorized as full-time, part-time, contracted, and so on.
 This is one of the simplest metrics your company can monitor.
 But despite its simplicity, total headcount is important because it highlights whether your business is on track to hire the right number of people who can support your growth plans.